fresh-creations/tammy/README.md

 4. `tammy.superslowmo` interpolates generated (optionally upscaled) images to increase the FPS without needing to generate every frame with a `sequence_maker`.
 Currently the only supported model is _SuperSloMo_.

 ## Generation Settings
-The video generation has many configuration settings which can be specified in a `.yaml` file.
+The video generation has many configuration settings which are specified in a `<settings_file_name>.yaml` file.
 Some example setting files, mostly used for testing, can be found in the `settings` folder.
-Most setting names (keys in the `settings.yaml` should be self-explanatory.
+Most setting names (keys in the `settings.yaml`) should be self-explanatory.
 For clarity, some settings are explained below.

 ### Instrument
-Instruments are used to steer frame transitions, zoom in Animation_2d mode and prompt transition speed in Interpolation mode. `tammy` has two options to provide instruments:
+Instruments are used to steer frame transitions, in particular: zoom in Animation_2d mode and prompt transition speed in Interpolation mode. `tammy` has two options to provide instruments:
 1. automatically by using Spleeter source separation: set `do_spleet: True` and provide `instrument: <instrument name>`
 2. manually by providing a keyframe file in the setting file as `zoom_instrument: <file_name>` and name the file: `file_name_fps.txt` where `fps` should correspond with the `fps` value in `sequence_settings.initial_fps` .
 Keyframes can be manually generated with e.g. `https://www.chigozie.co.uk/audio-keyframe-generator/`

 ### Frame rate and video length
 The setting `sequence_settings.initial_fps` determines the number of frames generated, given the length of the audio clip.
-By using frame interpolation, the frame-rate can be increased to a target by setting `do_slowmo: True` and providing a `target_fps` and `slowmo_factor`.
+By using frame interpolation, the frame-rate can be increased to a target by setting `do_slowmo: True` and providing a `target_fps` which must be a multiple of `initial_fps`.
+This allows to produce high frame rate videos faster than compared to generating all frames from scratch with the `generator`.

 If desired, the number of generated frames can be limited by providing `sequence_settings.max_frames`.

-When using `max_frames`, the video length can be calculated as follows:

-$$ \large  \frac{(maxframes-2) \cdot slowmofactor}{targetfps}  $$

-For example, with settings: `max_frames=98`, `slowmo_factor=5`, `target_fps=24`, we will generate 20.0 seconds.
+In this case the generated video length will be shorter than the provided audio clip and will be: `max_frames`/`initial_fps`.

 ## More examples
 Video generated using VQGAN-CLIP and Animation_2d mode from `tammy`.